 - Promote universal, “self-managed”-type capabilities and controls (e.g., self-managed private keys, digital wallets, etc.) for digital tokens and digitized assets as a fundamental right, and enable individuals to engage in transactions and exchanges without a third-party intermediary.

-- Promote regulatory clarity around U.S. Securities Law and its impacts on blockchain industry, and develop modernized securities regulations governing tokenized securities.
+- Promote regulatory clarity around U.S. securities law and its impacts on the blockchain industry, and develop modernized securities regulations governing tokenized securities.

-- Develop frameworks for the regulation and oversight of digital assets that are securities, commodities, and currencies to enable companies and platforms that use them to have a predictable legal environment.
-Such frameworks should promote consumer protection and market stability while enabling U.S. companies to innovate and thrive in a global marketplace.
+- Develop frameworks for regulating and overseeing digital assets that are securities, commodities, and currencies to enable companies and platforms that use them to have a predictable legal environment.
+Such frameworks should originate from Congress and promote consumer protection and market stability while enabling U.S. companies to innovate and thrive in a global marketplace.